 If you are new here, have a look at why I am a dividend investor and subscribe to my newsletter for great topics and content.
-If you are a new reader, I strongly suggest you sign up to my newsletter as it will help you catch up to many of my topics and you’ll know when I make a purchase (or a sale which is not often).
+If you are a new reader, I strongly suggest you sign up for my newsletter as it will help you catch up on many of my topics and you’ll know when I make a purchase (or a sale which is not often).

 If you have not done so yet, have a look at my Dividend Income report as you can see the progression of my journey.
 Slow and steady, my dividend income is growing.

 Thank you for reading and I hope to see you on the blog again.
 All the best in your investing journey!